Frequently Asked Questions for Tandem Paragliding Malaysia

 Yes!
 Although the tandem pilot may have his/her insurance coverage, it does not cover the passengers.
 Therefore it is imperative that the passenger subscribes to an insurance plan that specifically covers the paragliding activity.
 At the moment, Malaysian who booked the tandem paragliding experience will be covered by the insurance company that specifically covers Tandem Paragliding activities in Pacific & Orient Insurance Co.
 Berhad, and all tandem paragliding operators are required to subscribe their passengers to this insurance.

-For non-Malaysian, you have to purchase insurance separately from us, it's optional however we highly recommended you get it for safety and peace of mind while travel for holiday to enjoy tandem paragliding.
+For non-Malaysian, you have to purchase insurance separately by your own, it's optional however we highly recommended you get it for safety and peace of mind while travel for holiday to enjoy tandem paragliding.

-Please arrive at least 20 minutes prior to your lesson.
+Please arrive at least 10 minutes prior to your meeting time.
 If you are not familiar with the area you may want to allow some extra time before your departure time.
 Make sure to get good directions before you leave home (we provide Google & Waze Map in your Confirmation Email).

 FYI: Be sure to take your instructor or OXBOLD contact number info with you.
 All trips start at the set scheduled and times, if you are late or you have missed the lesson.
 Make sure you are familiar with our booking policies.